MAIF/shapash/docs/tutorials/tuto-plot03-features-importance.rst

 --------------------------------------

-Features importances sum and display the absolute contribution for one target modality. you can change this modality, selectig with label
+Features importances sum and display the absolute contribution for one target modality.
+You can change this modality, selecting it with label
 parameter:

 xpl.plot.features_importance(label=‘Death’)

-with label parameter you can specify target value, label or number
+With label parameter you can specify target value, label or number.

 Focus and compare a subset
 --------------------------

-selection parameter specify the subset:
+Selection parameter specifies the subset :

 .. code:: ipython